Prospect Park (Brooklyn): Watercourse

 All of the waterways in Prospect Park are part of a single man-made watercourse.
 A winding naturalistic stream channel with several ponds feeds a 60 acre lake at the south end of the park.
 In designing the watercourse, Olmsted and Vaux also took advantage of the preexisting glacier-formed kettle ponds and lowland outwash plains to create a drainage basin centered around the waterway.
 They crafted the watercourse to include a steep, forested Ravine with significant river edge flora and fauna habitats.
 As a result, the watercourse is able to accommodate significant bird and fish populations.

 Much of the watercourse is lined with vegetation that is designed to absorb precipitation and additional water flow.
 Olmsted also included an expansive drainage system, which is still in use and extends under the Long Meadow, Ravine, and Nethermead.
 About two-thirds of Prospect Park Lake's water typically evaporates.
 However, to prevent flooding after heavy precipitation, Prospect Park employees can control the outflow of water from the lake using a valve.

 By the mid-20th century, these artificial waterways and the steep slopes around them had lost their original design character.
-In 1994 the Prospect Park Alliance launched a 25-year $43-million restoration project for the watercourse.
+In 1994, the Prospect Park Alliance launched a 25-year $43-million restoration project for the watercourse.

 Smaller waterways

 The water in Prospect Park originates at the top of Fallkill Falls in the center of the park, just north of Quaker Hill and east of Long Meadow.
 The Well House on the north side of the Lake originally provided the water for the watercourse, and was connected to an underground aquifer.
 The Well House became outdated when Prospect Park was connected to the New York City water supply system in the early 20th century.
-Today, Fallkill Falls is fed by a pipe from the city's water system.
+By the 21st century, Fallkill Falls was fed by a pipe from the city's water system.

 The water from Fallkill Falls runs into Fallkill Pool, past the Fallkill Bridge, through the Upper Pool and Lower Pool, where migratory birds rest and marsh and other water plants can be found.
 The Upper Pool abuts a dog beach, while the Long Meadow is adjacent to the Lower Pool.
 The water then passes under the Esdale Bridge, a footbridge over Ambergill Pond.
 The pond, and the Ambergill Falls just past it, was named by Olmsted and refers to the Old Norse word for "creek".
 After passing through Ambergill Falls, the water flows under Rock Arch Bridge and past the Ravine, entering the Binnenwater, which is named after a Dutch word for "within".
 The waters then cascade beneath the Binnen Bridge to the Lullwater, a small pond that contains the Boathouse on its eastern bank.
 The water then flows under the Lullwater and Terrace bridges to the Peninsula, which is managed both as bird sanctuary and recreational field.